 When you’re looking to get full mouth dental implants abroad it can be challenging to know what the price is going to be.
-There are a lot of variables that go into the cost of dental implants, from the type of procedure, implants and materials used.
+There are a lot of variables that go into the cost of dental implants, including the type of procedure, implants and materials used.

 This article will cover the different types of full mouth implants available, and answer the following questions: